Quit Smoking Cold Turkey: Does It Work?

 The Real Numbers (Not the Ones Your Uncle Told You)

 Your Uncle Dave who quit 30 years ago by throwing his pack out the car window will tell you cold turkey is the only real way to quit.
-Heâs wrong â or rather, heâs one data point confusing himself for a dataset.
+Heâs wrong, or rather, heâs one data point confusing himself for a dataset.

 The CDC, the WHO, and every major medical organization agrees: assisted cessation methods outperform cold turkey.
 This isnât debatable.
 Itâs settled science.
+A Cochrane review covering over 130 trials found nicotine replacement therapy increases quit success rates by 50-60% compared to placebo, and that holds across gum, patches, lozenges, and combinations.

 But settled science doesnât mean cold turkey never works.
 It does.
 Just not as often as people think.